mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 ### 115

-Performance is similar to a civilian unit – top speed is around 300 kilometres per hour (High) in a standard atmosphere but this is unpleasant for the user even when wearing an enclosed helmet.
-Nap- of-Earth speed is officially 40 kilometres per hour (Very Slow) but this is a safety
+Performance is similar to a civilian unit – top speed is around 300 kilometers per hour (High) in a standard atmosphere but this is unpleasant for the user even when wearing an enclosed helmet.
+Nap- of-Earth speed is officially 40 kilometers per hour (Very Slow) but this is a safety

 Item TL Kg Cost